PandasThumb/pandasthumb.github.io/_posts/2025/2025-02-04-Conservation-of-arguments.md

 ## Connection to the No Free Lunch argument ##

 The issue has come up before, in Dembski's 2001 book "No Free Lunch: Why Specified Complexity Cannot Be Purchased without Intelligence".
 There he invokes a mathematical theorem about the success of search algorithms on all possible problems.
 This is the No Free Lunch theorem of Wolpert and Macready, which shows that _averaged over all possible problems_ all search algorithms do equally well, and are no more successful than examining a random set of points and choosing the best.
-They do not prove that
+Wolpert and Macready did not prove that all search algorithms will do that badly in finding large values of, say, fitness on all fitness surfaces.
+As Dembski's title says, he cites Wolpert and Macready's theorem as showing that we need to invoke intelligence to explain how evolution on fitness surfaces could find genomes of better fitness.

+## Dembski's 2001 No Free Lunch argument was refuted ##

+... almost immediately, by many authors, including Richard Wein

 NFL and smoothness of fitness surface